 Travel to Iceland over the European summer, from April to October for outdoor adventure that seems to last forever under the long daylight hours.
 Or head there on a winter holiday between October and February and see how the country transforms into a snowy playground and the perfect place to hunt the Northern Lights.

-Ion & Reykjavik
+ION Hotel & Reykjavik

 Experience Iceland’s wild side on an adrenaline-fuelled and adventure-packed luxury short break while staying in an amazing wilderness hotel and seriously stylish Art Deco gem.